We use cookies at Copenhagen School of Design and Technology

 At kea.dk we use our own cookies and cookies from our partners to collect personal information about you in the form of IP addresses, interests and digital footprints to fulfil various purposes.
 If you accept Marketing cookies, the information will be passed on to our partners within social media, advertising and analytics.
 In some cases, the cooperation partner may be established in unsafe third countries.

 You can opt in and out of cookies by clicking the buttons below.
-You can always change or withdraw your consent by clicking on the cookie icon at the bottom left of your screen.
+You can always change or withdraw your consent by clicking on the cookie icon at the bottom left of your screen or via the Cookies link at the bottom of each page.

 Necessary cookies ensure that the website can function properly